mizu.js

 Priority99 — POSTPROCESSING

-Force element to be processed again at a specified interval (in milliseconds).
+Force an element to be processed again at a specified interval (in seconds).

 <!--<time *text="new Date()"></time>-->